 There are many various forms of gum disease.
 At its most mild, it is known as gingivitis.
 At its most severe, it can cause tooth loss and receding tissue lines which can leave you susceptible to further disease.
-Smiles by the Sea in Del Mar offer many services to help you identify these issues, however here are a few signs and symptoms to look out for:
+Del Mar Center for Advanced Dentistry in Del Mar offer many services to help you identify these issues, however here are a few signs and symptoms to look out for:

 - Sensitive teeth

 - Bad breath that never seems to go away